Kevin Newman Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Phillies pitching staff ranks 10th in MLB.
+- The 8.9 strikeouts per nine innings compiled by the Phillies pitching staff ranks 15th in MLB.

-- The Phillies have the 26th-ranked team ERA among all league pitching staffs (5.28).
+- The Phillies have the 24th-ranked team ERA across all league pitching staffs (5.13).

-- Phillies pitchers combine to surrender 15 total home runs at a clip of 1.3 per game (to rank 17th in baseball).
+- Phillies pitchers combine to surrender 15 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- Falter (0-1) starts for the Phillies, his third of the season.
+- Strahm (1-0) takes the mound for the Phillies to make his third start of the season.

-- In his most recent appearance on Saturday, the left-hander threw five innings against the Cincinnati Reds, giving up one earned run while surrendering four hits.
+- In his last time out on Monday, the left-hander tossed five scoreless innings against the Miami Marlins while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.